 Step 1: Know The Format and Content Well

-You can find your test information by Googling “College Board AP Central (enter subject)”:
+You can find your test information by Googling “College Board AP Central (enter subject)”

 Step 2: Make Sure You’re Using Smart Study Strategies

-- Be an Active Studier: Don’t just look at your reading notes or highlighted text in your textbook and assume you’ll passively absorb the information.
+- Be an Active Studier: Don’t just look at your reading notes or highlighted portions in your textbook and assume you’ll passively absorb the information.
 After reading over your notes, cover them up and make sure you can recite the information.
 Use flashcards as they are intended – look at the word or term you’ve written on the front and make sure you can recite the definition or provide an example without looking at the back!

 - Use Available Resources: the College Board provides past Free Response Questions for most exams.
-Make sure to practice using these questions – whether it’s writing a practice DBQ for AP World History, an argumentative essay for AP Lang or a functions question for AP Calculus.
+Make sure to practice using these questions – whether it’s writing a practice DBQ for AP World History, an argumentative essay for AP Lang, or a functions question for AP Calculus.

 - Remember to Preview and Review: Use your weekends to read ahead – i.e. read those chapters that will be discussed in class in the upcoming week – or revisit areas where you had difficulties.
 By getting a head start on your reading over the weekend, you can use your class lectures as review sessions, giving you time to focus on asking questions and improving on challenging topics.